alsak0de/CoppeliaSim-mcpserver/CONTRIBUTING.md

 ---

 ## Example: Adding a New Tool
-1. Implement the tool logic in `robot/` or the main server file.
+1. Implement the tool logic in `tools.py` as a function taking `sim` as the first argument.
-2. Add the tool definition to the server's tool list, following the MCP schema.
+2. Import and register the tool in both `coppelia_mcp.py` and `coppelia_fastmcp.py` (e.g., with a lambda or decorator that injects `sim`).
-3. Register the tool for discovery and invocation.
+3. Add the tool definition to the server's tool list, following the MCP schema.
 4. Add a prompt for the tool in `prompts.py` if user interaction is expected.
 5. (Optional) Add a resource (e.g., usage guide) in `docs/` and list it in `resources.py`.